As an ecommerce business owner, you likely know that tracking conversions is crucial to your success. You can’t fix what you don’t track.

 To make sure people don’t forget about their abandoned products, consider implementing an abandoned cart email sequence if you haven’t done it already.
 Then, track the conversion rates for that sequence carefully.

 Email signups are important on every device.
 When people join your email list, you’re able to reach out to them regularly.
-They can become repeat customers instead of buying from you a single time — and they’re less likely to forget about you even they bounce from your website without purchasing.
+They can become repeat customers instead of buying from you a single time — and they’re less likely to forget about you even if they bounce from your website without purchasing.

 But should you put more effort into improving conversion rates for email signups on mobile compared to desktop?